gingerihk/RNAseq-project/README.md

 ## Overview

 This workflow is designed to perform:
-  - data aquisition: downloading raw RNA-Seq data based on Project ID number
+  - Data aquisition: downloading raw RNA-Seq data based on Project ID number
-  - pre-processing: QC and trimming
+  - Pre-processing: QC and trimming
-  - pseudoalignement and transcript quantification
+  - Pseudoalignement and transcript quantification
-  - co-expression and co-splicing analysis
+  - Co-expression and co-splicing analysis
-  - functional enrichment
+  - Functional enrichment

 ## Prerequisites